 - The life cycle of green flooring options.

-Cork is a climate positive flooring option that ticks all these boxes.
+To use cork is a climate positive flooring option that ticks all these boxes.

 Cork flooring has been around for many years, but it has recently come back into vogue because of the “green” aspect associated with it.
 It is manufactured from the bark of the cork oak tree and it is a naturally renewable material, as it grows back after each harvest.